-From the hurricane-battered road between Moa and Baracoa, the epic (in Cuban terms!) ride over La Farola to get to he Caribbean coast, and the fantastic ride along the southern coast almost all the way to the western tip – this is cycling in Cuba at its best.
-A bonus is spending some time in Cuba’s second largest city – Santiago. the pulsating heart of Cuba’s music scene.
+From the hurricane-battered road between Moa and Baracoa, the epic (at least from a Cuban perspective!) ride over La Farola to get to the Caribbean coast, and the fantastic ride along the southern coast almost all the way to the western tip – this is cycling in Cuba at its best.
+A bonus is spending some time in Cuba’s second largest city – Santiago, the pulsating heart of Cuba’s music scene.

 The trip up from Bayamo or Holguin to Santa Clara is not described by most in positive terms; the cyclists coming from the north of Cuba that I met on my tour also said as much.
 Even the guidebooks suggest ways of bypassing the central stretch of the island from Holguin to Santa Clara.
 As for cycling around Havana, it sounds too much like bicycling in or around a big metropolitan area.

-7. a similar package from Saddle Skedaddle titled Cuba Revolutions
+- a similar package from Saddle Skedaddle titled Cuba Revolutions

 Useful Books To Look For:

 There are a couple of books which come up when people discuss cycling in Cuba.
-Both were published a decade ago and could use updates.
+Both were published over a decade ago and could use updates.
 The first is Lonely Planet’s Cycling Cuba by Rosa Jordan and D. Choukalos, which was published in 2002.
-The Toronto library system has massive holdings but it doesn’t have this one.
+The Toronto public library system has massive holdings but it doesn’t have this one.
 I did find it listed on Amazon (see here) but it was categorized as “currently unavailable”.

 The other book is Bicycling Cuba (50 Days of Detailed Rides From Havana to Pinar Del Rio and Oriente) by Wally and Barbara Smith, the first and only edition also published in 2002.